joshgoebel/exercism_plus/README.md

 ## Contributing

-Please only an issue if you have any idea for contributing.
+Please open an issue if you have any idea for contributing.
 If you mentor and have a common anti-pattern to share, please feel free to open a PR.

 ## License